magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 To prepare, ensure you have all settings and environment variables set correctly.

 ### Verify user account access {#prep-user}
-We recommend verifying your user account access and permissions set in the Master Integration environment.
+We recommend verifying your user account access and permissions set in the Master Development (Integration) environment.
 When adding Staging and Production to the Project Web Interface, all user accounts and settings are used initially.
 You can modify the settings and values for these environments after they are added.

 1. Log in to [your {{site.data.var.ece}} account](https://accounts.magento.cloud){:target="_blank"}.
 2. Click the **Projects** tab and the name of your project.